-SECTION 1: A Message to Students
+A Message to Students

-The Connecticut Technical Education and Career System (CTECS) wishes to ensure the participation of students in consistent, meaningful, two-way communication between schools and community.
-Therefore, it is encouraged to be actively engaged in the partnership between school and community, all with the goal of increasing student achievement and developing positive attitudes about self and school.
+BTEC is committed to consistent, meaningful, two-way communication between students, staff, business and industry, and the community.
+We encourage all members of our school community to remain actively engaged with each other and our industry partners, with the goal of increasing student achievement and developing positive attitudes about self and school.